AckerlyXu/heima/articles/azure-resource-manager/best-practices-resource-manager-design-templates.md

 You can link the optional resources template from multiple places:

 * When applicable to every deployment, create a parameter-driven link from the shared resources template.
-* When applicable to select known configurations--for example, only install on large deployments--create a parameter-driven or variable-driven link from the known configuration template.
+* When applicable to select known configurations—for example, only install on large deployments—create a parameter-driven or variable-driven link from the known configuration template.

 Whether a given resource is optional may not be driven by the template consumer but instead by the template provider.
 For example, you may need to satisfy a particular product requirement or product add-on (common for CSVs) or to enforce policies (common for SIs and enterprise IT groups).
 In these cases, you can use a variable to identify whether the resource should be deployed.